Teenage brain development: the basics

 Try to match your language level to the level of your child’s understanding.
-For important information, you can check understanding by asking children to tell you in their own words what they’ve just heard.
+For important information, you can check your child has understood by asking him to tell you in his own words what he’s just heard.

 Sleep is essential to healthy brain development.
 Try the following tips:

 - Ensure your child has a comfortable, quiet sleep environment.

 - Encourage ‘winding down’ before bed, away from screens including phones.

 - Reinforce a regular sleeping routine.
 Your child should aim to go to bed and wake up at regular times each day.

 - Encourage your child to get enough sleep each night.
 On average, teenagers need 8-10 hours each night.